SuxinL/Notes/Problem Solving/health/psychology/temptation/entertainment.md

 - We can interrupt an activity in the middle.
 - **Notice the importance of evidence in supporting causes.**
 - Flaws in thoughts
+- Examination helps us to
+	- over confirmation biases
+	- find more factors in root cause analysis
+- apply solutions backwards
+	- for solutions at a same layer, apply them in descending order of
+		1. effective duration
+		2. cost
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTM1Mjk3ODQ5NV19
 -->